 Can you use canned chicken?

 The absolute best part of whipping up a hot and bubbly cheesy dip is that it’s quick and easy.
 But, if you’re anything like me, it’s not every day that you have cooked chicken in your kitchen, and especially on short notice.
-Leftover rotisserie chicken is another great option for this recipe, but again, we don’t have rotisserie chicken that often (and leftovers are scarce when we do).
+Leftover rotisserie chicken is another great option for this recipe, but again, it’s not like you’ll always find yourself with some extra rotisserie chicken lying around.

 Yes, you totally can!

-Check out this recipe for buffalo wing sauce if you’re having trouble locating a bottle with the right label.
+Check out this recipe for buffalo wing sauce if you don’t currently have any sauce on hand.

 Notes & tips for this easy buffalo dip recipe